Anoj-Wagle/SQL-Portfolio-Project/README.md

 # You can download project here : [Download Now](https://github.com/Anoj-Wagle/SQL-Portfolio-Project/tree/main/Housing%20Demand%20by%20LGA)

 ## Contribution
 Your input is valuable!
-Please fork, suggest improvements, or share ideas for future Excel tools.
+Please fork, suggest improvements, or share ideas for future SQL and Power BI tools.
 We're committed to delivering more impactful Excel-based solutions, so expect exciting updates soon! 🚀

 **✨ Stay tuned as I continue to roll out more valuable Excel-based solutions!**